Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Diabetic Retinopathy

-• May be Damage of retina blood vessels for not-controlled diabetics in human.
+• May be Damaged of retina blood vessels for un-controlled diabetics in human.

 • Prevention: Control the level of sugar in blood, proper diet and frequent screening of the eyes.